misskylie/hello-world/README.md

 # hello-world
-The is my hello-world project as I'm just starting to learn how to code!
+This is my hello-world project as I'm just starting to learn how to code!